themanyone/whisper_dictation/README.md

 ```
 Run `export $MODELS_DIR=/path/to/models` (wherever the models reside).
 Don't forget to add that export to `.bashrc` too.

 Then run `systemctl --user daemon-reload` to update the configuration.
 Start the service with `systemctl --user start whisper`.
-Make it run automatically at login with `systemctl --user enable whisper`.
+If you want it to start automatically at login, use `systemctl --user enable whisper`.
 Check status with `systemctl --user status whisper`.

 If the server and client are on the same machine, uncomment the lines `os.system("systemctl --user start whisper")` near the bottom of `whisper_cpp_client.py`.
 Then it will start and stop the server automatically, saving resources when not in use.

+If your server is on another machine, and if `whisper-server` is compiled with `ffmpeg`, you may change audio_format from ".wav" to ".ogg" in whisper_cpp_client.py to save some network bandwidth.

 ## Troubleshooting.